 The purpose of the vote by the UDPG is to provide a ranking to guide the Provost in the selection of new university distinguished professors.

 - Number of votes for each UDP.
-Each member of the UDPG is given three votes, unless this number is changed at the meeting by majority vote of those present.
+Each member of the UDPG is given two votes, unless this number is changed at the meeting by majority vote of those present.

 - Eligible nominees list.
 The nominees to be voted on will include all of those in the final report of the REC (including any nominees added by an external member of the REC).

-- Secret Ballot: Each member of the UDPG present at the meeting (e-mail and other absentee ballots, hard copy or electronic, are excluded) and participating in the process will be required to present an unranked list of three (unless this number is changed earlier in the meeting) nominees whose names are on the agreed upon list.
+- Secret Ballot: Each member of the UDPG present at the meeting in person or via video- or tele-conference and participating in the process will be required to present an unranked list of three (unless this number is changed earlier in the meeting) nominees whose names are on the agreed upon list.
 Absentee ballots and/or proxy voting are not allowed.

 - Requirements for a Valid Ballot: Any “ballot” containing names of more or less than three (or the number agreed upon earlier in the meeting) nominees, or with names of nominees not on the eligible nominees list will be disqualified.